 - The Environment Set-up page.
 One of the most important aspects of Tudat is the environment set-up.
 This page goes over how to set up different environments in the solar system (e.g. gravity fields, atmospheres, rotational models, etc.) and which options the user has for these environments.

-- The Acceleration Set-Up page.
+- The Setting up State Derivative Models page.
 Another important concept of Tudat is the acceleration set-up.
 Acceleration(s) on the vehicle/body that is propagated in the simulation need to be defined inside the simulation.
 This concept is explained on this page, together with all the options available to the user.

 - The Simulator Set-Up page.
 This is one of the most important aspects of Tudat, as on this page the simulator framework is discussed.
 All the options the user has, plus the necessary steps the user needs to take to set-up the simulator are discussed on this page.

 - The Estimation Set-Up page.
 This page discusses the options the user has to simulate observations and estimations of the state of the vehicle, and other variables, during the simulation.

 - The Other Libraries page.
 This page lists all other libraries used in Tudat.
 It contains information on how to input/output certain data, information on SPICE (the library that contains information on certain solar system bodies).

 Not all the different classes and methods are explained in this wiki.
 If users can’t find a certain feature, or they come across something in Tudat that isn’t explained in the wiki, they can go to the Doxygen page.
 This page contains all of the classes and namespaces contained in Tudat, including which input parameters are needed and what the output is of certain methods.